Commentary on the Readings

 We forgive ourselves with difficulty: we torment ourselves with remorse.
 We do not accept the humiliation of a weakness.
 We drag our fault behind as an unexploded, dangerously not triggered bomb.
 Only one who has a peaceful relationship with oneself is able to recognize one’s own mistake.
 He knows that a positive recovery from a bitter experience of sin is possible.

 Sucked into this whirlwind of passions and resentments, we let the greatest joy escape.
-It is the joy which God also experiences a hundredfold, when he manages to revive a love relationship.
-Even to one who is old, he always gives the opportunity to start again, giving him back a perenial youthfulness.
+It is the joy which God also experiences a hundredfold when he manages to revive a love relationship.
+Even to one who is old, he always gives the opportunity to start again, giving him back a perennial youthfulness.

 To internalize the message, we repeat: